rosariojp/CredentialValidator/README.md

 # CredentialValidator
-A class that can validate username and password
+A class that can validate username and password according to the specifications

 #### Username Specification
 * 8 to 12 alphanumeric characters long